transcom/mymove/docs/how-to/use-mtls-with-cac.md

     ```

 2. Change the migration sql file in `migrations/app/secure/` (which is for Devlocal only) by updating the `CN` field with your GitHub username.
-This will prevent your name and EPIDI from getting checked into git.
+This will prevent your name and EDIPI from getting checked into git.

     Example: